Glossary - A

 Apogee

-the furthest point on a satellite's orbit from the Earth
+the furthest point on the orbit of a body or spacecraft orbiting the Earth from the Earth

 (orbits)